joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-07-19-the-lords-prayer-do-what-he-does.md

 The little old lady continued to pray.

 And then his son (her grandson), while thank God did not hurt any children, did the lion's share of his own sexual immorality.
 You might be thinking, "Lion's share?
 How can you top adultery and child molestation?"
 Her grandson was introduced by his dad to porn at the age of 5.
 And it had gripped his heart for all of his life.
 His addiction became so crippling that he went to go work in the porn industry just as the internet was coming online.
-Websits, photos, videos, recruiting--whatever it took in order to feed his wicked heart.
+Websites, servers, photos, videos, recruiting--whatever it took in order to feed his wicked heart.

 Yet, the little old lady continued to pray.

-How did God respond?
+How did God respond to this little old pray who prayed for years... up until a half a century?

-After yanking her husband back from Phoenix, he came to know Christ and repenting of all his sins.
+After yanking her husband back from Phoenix, her husband came to know Christ and repenting of all his sins.
 Shortly thereafter, around 42 years old, he died from cancer and went to be with the Lord.

 Her son, who was rotting away in prison, wasn't saved by Christ until he was 56--20 some odd years after being in prison.
-God gripped his heart so hard to the point when he was finally up for parole, he declined.
+God gripped his heart so hard, that he gave up what little he had to be with God.
+Even his supposed future freedom.
+When he was finally up for parole, he declined.
 When the board asked him why, he simply stated, "There are many men in this place who are in darkness.
 I have the light of God in me.
 If I leave, who will show them the light of Christ?
 Therefore, I have to stay."
-He passed away in prison doing ministry a few years later.
+He continued to do ministry for a few more years until he went to be with the Lord.

-Her grandson, foolishly thought that because he had said some sinner's prayer when he was 8 that he was saved from hell.
+Her grandson, foolishly thought he was saved from damnation and death just because he had said some sinner's prayer when he was 8 years old.
 Never mind the fact that he was dealing in so much porn and living the most depraved, sexual immoral life with no repentance.
-But then, right before his 32nd birthday, God grabbed a whole of his heart.
-This man repented before God.
+But then, right before his 32nd birthday, God grabbed a whole of this man's heart.
+This man laid everything down and repented before God.
 Did the young man's life suddenly became awesome and easy?
 Nope.
 But this man knew he belonged to God and God belonged to him forever.

 This little old lady, by God's sweet grace, got to see each of her prayers answered before she went to be with God.

 If this story sounds a little bit personal, because it is.
 That little old lady was my grandma.
 Her name is Francis and her husband's name was Jack.
-Her youngest son in the story, who ended up dying while doing minstry in prison?
+Her youngest son in the story, who ended up dying while doing ministry in prison?
 His name was Joseph.

 His oldest son, the grandson in the story, is me.
 I am Joseph Jr..
 I was the grandson with the crippling porn addiction and the jacked up, messed up life to show for it.

 My grandma contended for our lives.
 And each of us Louthan men went to the utter extremes of sin and depravity to find out that none of that was remotely satisfying.
 We have sinned way more than the average man.
-I know that to be sure.
+Yet, I know for a fact that God is the mighty one who saves.
 God asks in Isaiah, "Is my arm too short to save anyone?"
-I promise you cannot outsin the salvation of God.
+I promise you cannot out sin the salvation of God.

 So when Christ commands us to "go and pray", we pray because that is when we get to see the glory of God.